 On May 2nd the KPD called people to go on strike as a reply to the police violence.

-On May 2nd and may 3rd the police combed trough the working class areas, searches houses and arrested countless people.
+On May 2nd and may 3rd the police combed trough the working class areas, searched houses and arrested countless people.

-In total 33 demonstrators, workers and bystanders had been killed by the police, at least 80 were seriously injured.
+In total 33 demonstrators, workers and bystanders had been killed by the police, most of those on just the first day and at least 80 were seriously injured.
 The Berlin police, under control of the supposedly pro-labour social democratic government, had fired a total of 11,000 rounds of live ammunition.

 This incident, remembered in the German language as Blutmai (“Blood May”) deepened the split between the SPD and the Communist Party, which indirectly helped the German right wing parties and the eventual rise of the Nazi Party in the German parliament.